andreweacott/tado-prometheus-exporter/ONBOARDING.md

 **Why it matters:** First startup in automation (CI, Kubernetes) will hang until you authenticate.
 Pre-authenticate before deploying.

-**6. Circuit Breaker State is Not Persisted**

-The circuit breaker resets to "closed" on exporter restart, even if it was open before.

-**Why it matters:** Restarting the exporter will bypass the circuit breaker protection temporarily.
-Don't restart the exporter as a "fix" for circuit breaker issues—you'll just hit the same failures again.

-**Better approach:** Wait for the circuit to self-heal, or fix the underlying API issue.

 ### Modern vs Legacy Patterns

 **Current (Modern) Patterns:**
 - OAuth2 device code flow (no pre-registered app)
-- Circuit breaker for API resilience
 - Metric validation before recording
 - Graceful degradation on errors
 - Structured logging with context